-You probably have heard of the Food Babe but in case you haven’t, she first came on the scene as a delegate a Democratic National Center.
+You probably have heard of the Food Babe but in case you haven’t, she first came on the scene as a delegate at a Democratic National Convention.
 You may remember a young woman holding a sign that read, “Label GMOs!”
 She convinced the Subway to remove one of their ingredients in their sandwiches and she has written to several other companies including Kraft Chick-Fil-A, and Panera Bread about their ingredients.

 I had the opportunity to meet the Food Babe, Vani Hari, at a Green Festival here in Southern California and hear her speak at a couple Women’s Wellness Conferences.